 Although your subconscious mind has managed to protect you from harm by others, it opened you up to self-harm.
-Nonetheless, you do not need to live your life destroying yourself.
+Nonetheless, you don’t need to live your life destroying yourself.

 Self-destructive behavior comes from the underlying belief that you, in your core, are unworthy and not good enough.
 Marisa Peer developed an entire program dedicated to helping you love and respect yourself called I Am Enough.
 It will help you develop enough self-love and self-acceptance to be able to overcome your damaging habits.

 Low emotional intelligence

 People who grew up learning to deny and ignore their emotions ended up being unable to understand emotional cues.
 If you fear intimacy, you might also be emotionally color-blind.
 In other words, your emotional intelligence (EQ) may be low.